esDotDev/get_it_mixin/README.md

 Unfortunately we have to provide a second generic parameter because Dart can't infer the type of the return value.
 Luckily we will see with the following functions there is a way to help the compiler.

 #### WatchX
-In a real app it's way more probable that your business object wont be the `ValueListenable` itself but it will have some properties that might be `ValueListenables` like the `name` property of our `Model` class.
+In a real app it's way more probable that your business object wont be the `ValueListenable` itself but it will have some properties that might be `ValueListenables` themselves.
+Like the `name` property of our `Model` class.
 To react to changes to of such properties you can use `watchX()`:

 ```Dart
 class TestStateLessWidget1 extends StatelessWidget with GetItMixin {